realthunder/asm3-wiki/Topological-Naming.md

 positive, and the string length goes beyond this value, the original string content will be discarded, and only persists the crypto hash of the string, currently SHA1.
 If `Threshold` is non-positive, then it will keep the string as it is.
-The default `Threshold` is 40.
-The returned integer ID is guaranteed to be unique within its own `StringHasher` object.
+The returned integer ID is guaranteed to be unique within its owner `StringHasher` object.

 Every `Document` now has a default `StringHasher` object accessible through `Document.Hasher`. `ComplexGeoData` also has an attribute named `Hasher` which